UITC Photography Policy / Guidelines

 - Use player profiles with detailed personal information on websites

 - Use an image for something other than that which it was initially agreed, e.g. published in local press when initially produced for a clubhouse commemorative picture

 - Allow images to be recorded in changing rooms, showers or toilets – this includes the use of mobile phones that record images.

-UITC asks for permission from all its players/parents as part of the enrolment pack.
+UITC asks for permission from all its players/parents/participants as part of the event.
 Teams that we play may not do so, it cannot be assumed that consent has been automatically given.